elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

   - Exchanges have backup engines in other states to ensure that if something goes wrong there is a alternative system available
   - Liquidity shrinks due to higher inventory costs

+Pro-Texas Exchange article

+- Kurt Dew, part-timer lecturer at Northeastern University
+- "Big exchanges failed to meet SEC goal of providing markets useful for investors"
+  - Retail orders go to wholesalers and dark pools instead of the exchanges
+  - Counter-point: misinformed and that exchanges are regulated bodies
+- "stock markets are in shambles"
+  - No they aren't, US markets have the most liquid, most traded, and the cheapest to trade

+### European Markets

+- Older continent
+- Archaic?
+- Many multiple exchanges
+- No consolidation, prices are not always the best
+  - USA: Nation Best Bid and Offer from all exchanges
+- Latency issues
+- Financial scale: european companies financed by debt not equity
+  - Higher change of default

+### Dark pools

+1. Sub-penny price improvements
+2. Some level of privacy, volume not shown until actually traded, compared to order-book exchanges which is regulated

 ## ITG Case

+Hybrid traditional broker and technology firm.
+Value and execution service.

+Agency only brokerage: don't do trading of their own, only a middle-man

+The problem: during the previous year (2008), there was an influx of volume, but when volume fell cracks started to show.

+Super dark pool.

 - All institutional
 - POSIT dark pool